nlef/moonraker-telegram-bot/README.md

 Please understand, that entering commands into the console takes a certain amount of knowledge and is your own responsibility.

-When tweaking the bot, remember that you have to restart the service every time you change the config:
+When tweaking the bot, remember that you have to **restart the service every time you change the config**:
+You can either do so via ssh
 `sudo systemctl restart moonraker-telegram-bot`
+Or directly by typing
+`/restart`
+to the bot in telegram.

 Moonraker [history] component must be configured